data-burst/debezium_avro_integration/README.md

 ### Connecting Debezium to Kafka

 This section provides instructions on configuring Debezium to capture data changes from various sources and stream them to Kafka using Avro serialization.
 It's a foundational step for setting up real-time data pipelines that are robust, scalable, and maintainable.

+## Examples 📁

+We have different examples which you can find in the [examples directory](examples).
+These include:

+- **Avro Integration Example:** Demonstrates using Avro as a serialization method.
+- **MongoDB Sink Example:** Shows how to use MongoDB as a sink, with MySQL as the source.

 ## Contributing 👥